rohe/oidctest/doc/OIDCtesting/install.rst

-When this is completed you will have all the necessary files in the target directory such that you can change directory to that directory and then run otest.py .
+When this is completed you will have all the necessary files in the target directory such that you can change directory to that directory and then run the test tool.
 There is a start.sh script and a configuration file copied into the target directory.
 You should only have to modify the configuration file to match your need and then run start.sh.
 When you have done this you should be able to connect to the test tool webpage and start your testing.

-Logs from the testtool are kept in several places:
+Logs from the testtool are kept in two distinct places:

 * server_log
     Here you get the test tools internal log in files with the name